The Elegant 16th Arrondissement – Culture, Charm & Luxury

 12. Walk from Trocadero to Passy

-Walk from Trocadero to Passy A stairway on the promenade, photo by Mark Craft
+A stairway seen on the walk from Trocadero to Passy A stairway on the promenade, photo by Mark Craft

 Get a real feeling for the 16th Arrondissement on this Paris Insiders Guide Promenade.
 Start out by admiring the morning view from the Trocadero, across to the Eiffel Tower.
 Find Rue Benjamin Franklin and head southwest to Place de Costa Rica, where you can admire the small place with its pedestal clock.